 I have treated a variety of problem areas through the course of my career, along with counseling clients of all ages.
 At my first employment as a professional clinical social worker at Jewish Family and Children’s Services, I was hired in the unique position to counsel clients from all three departments: elderly, adult and children.
 I next worked at Personal Assistance Services, where I primarily counseled adults seeking help from their Employee Assistance Programs for problems that could be resolved through a brief solution focused therapy approach.
 Next I worked at Provident Counseling where I have counseled both children and adults with varied problems, utilizing insurance companies, EAPs and community supports to cover counseling costs.
 I have been successful in counseling an extremely varied clientelle of all ages through the course of my career.

-I have addressed the following problem areas with clients: depression, anxiety, bipolar disorder, attention defecit disorder, Asperger syndrome, autism, developmental disorders, schitzophrenia, post-traumatic stress disorder, marital and couples issues, divorce adjustment, sexual orientation issues, job stress, bereavement and grief adjustment, family conflict and alcohol/drug abuse.
+I have addressed the following problem areas with clients: depression, anxiety, bipolar disorder, developmental disorders, post-traumatic stress disorder, marital and couples issues, divorce adjustment, sexual orientation issues, job stress, bereavement and grief adjustment, family conflict and alcohol/drug abuse.

 My primary treatment areas include treating mood disorders, relationship issues, grief and job stress.
 I now focus on treating adults, but also relate well with teenagers.